Contents

 Most endpoints require an engine_id to operate.
 The following engines are currently available:

-• gptj_6B: GPT-J is a language model with 6 billion parameters trained on the Pile (825 GB of text data) published by EleutherAI.
-Its main language is English but it is also fluent in several other languages.
-It is also trained on several computer languages.
+• gptj_6B: GPT-J is a 6 billion parameter language model with a 2K context length trained on the Pile (825 GB of text data) published by EleutherAI.

-• m2m100_1_2B: M2M100 1.2B is a 1.2 billion parameter language model specialized for translation.
-It supports multilingual translation between 100 languages.
+• madlad400_7B: MADLAD400 7B is a 7 billion parameter language model specialized for translation.
+It supports multilingual translation between about 400 languages.
 See the translate endpoint.

 • stable_diffusion: Stable Diffusion is a 1 billion parameter text to image model trained to generate 512x512 pixel images from English text (sd-v1-4.ckpt checkpoint).
 See the text_to_image endpoint.
 There are specific use restrictions associated with this model.